google/blockly-samples/packages/plugins/typed-variable-modal/README.md

 ```

 ## Usage
-To add a Typed Modal to your application you will have to create a custom
+To add a Typed Variable Modal to your application you will have to create a
-dynamically populated flyout category.
-More information on custom flyouts can be
+custom dynamically populated flyout category.
+More information on custom flyouts
+can be
 found [here](https://developers.google.com/blockly/guides/configure/web/toolbox?hl=en#dynamic_categories).

 #### Import